wasmCloud/wadm/README.md

 wash app deploy hello.yaml
 ```

-Now wasmCloud is configured to automatically scale your component to 10 replicas based on incoming load.
+Now wasmCloud is configured to automatically scale your component to 10 instances based on incoming load.

 ## Responsibilities